About Dog Parasites

 - Assessing your lifestyle to determine which parasites are of concern and which parasite protection products are best suited to your dog

 - Reviewing flea-control options, including immediate remedies as well as a long-term parasite protection program

 - Discussing the need for year-round parasite protection

 The need for year-round protection

-The American Heartworm Society and the Companion Animal Parasite Council (CAPC) recommend treating dogs year-round with broad-spectrum parasite protection.1,2 So make sure to ask your veterinarian about protecting your pet year-round to help to ensure his health.
+The American Heartworm Society and the Companion Animal Parasite Council recommend treating dogs year-round with broad-spectrum parasite protection,1,2 so make sure to ask your veterinarian about protecting your pet all year to help to ensure his health.

 Read our FAQs to learn more

 The use of ivermectin at higher than FDA-approved doses at the same time as Trifexis can result in serious side effects.
 Treatment with fewer than three monthly doses after the last exposure to mosquitoes may not provide complete heartworm prevention.
 Prior to administration of Trifexis, dogs should be tested for existing heartworm infection.
 Use with caution in breeding females.
 The safe use of Trifexis in breeding males has not been evaluated.
 Use with caution in dogs with pre-existing epilepsy.